InquisitiveAS/InquisitiveAS/README.md

 *"AEC Tech(Data, ML,IOT) and Robotics is what excites me!
 I deeply care how this will impact the AEC in the next 25 years and I am excited for the roller-coaster.
 It's the fuel which drives me"*

-*I independently vlog my journey about Architectural Robotics ~ [exdAS](https://vimeo.com/exdas) since 2015.
-Will be back soon on those vlogs. exDAS means "Exploratory discourse for architectural systems".Architectural Systems is just a metaphor !!*
+*"I independently vlog my journey about Architectural Robotics ~ [exdAS](https://vimeo.com/exdas) since 2015.
+Will be back soon on those vlogs. exDAS means "Exploratory discourse for architectural systems".Architectural Systems is just a metaphor !!"*

-*I am working on OSS( Open Source Softwares) AEC Technologies*
+*"I am working on OSS( Open Source Softwares) AEC Technologies"*